rygorous/rygblog-src/posts/care_and_feeding_worker_threads_2.md

 -time=2013-02-25 2:39
 -parent=occlusion_culling
-# The care and feeding of worker threads, part 2
+-title=The care and feeding of worker threads, part 2

 In the [previous post](*care_and_feeding_worker_threads_1), we took a closer look at what our worker threads were doing and spent some time load-balancing